 Stina had everything.
 Brains, beauty, humor, an infectious enthusiasm for life and she cared about people.

 Her father, Larry Thor, was my professor at UCLA.

 The Thors were the perfect family.
 Each one was better looking than anyone deserved to be.
 Both Larry and his wife, Jean, were successful actors and both were great raconteurs.
 Stina and her two younger brothers (Cameron and Leifur) seemed to have lucked out in the DNA draw.

 I took a series of photographs of Stina.
 She was an incredible subject.

 Living in Malibu and splashing in tide pools, Stina was a magnet for the guys.
-I can still see her sun-drenched hair as she bounced on her family’s beach trampoline.
-I can still hear her laughter above the surf.
+I see her sun-drenched hair as she bounced on her family’s beach trampoline.
+I hear her laughter above the surf.

 She had it all.
 But lurking in her magical DNA was a troublesome strand of chromosomes…a tiny twist of genetic information that, if you could read the code, would have screamed: “Watch out for drugs.”

 It was a warning that Larry didn’t know about in his youth.
 After too many hazy years, he joined Alcoholics Anonymous and soon became the poster boy for AA in California.